 - Q Our department treats a patient who is financially struggling.
 With the holidays coming up, a few staff members want to "adopt" the patient and provide some gifts.
-Can we do that? - A No. Adopting a patient will likely exceed the MetroHealth policy.
-Generally, items provided to patients cannot exceed \$15 per event and \$75 per patient annually, with some exceptions.
+Can we do that? - A No. Adopting a patient will likely exceed the MetroHealth policy. and \$75 per patient annually, with some exceptions.
 Further information can be found in EC-12 Gifts to Patients or contact Ethics and Compliance for guidance. - Q My team completed a major project in collaboration with a vendor.
 The vendor has offered to treat us to dinner and drinks at Cleveland's newest upscale restaurant.
-Can we accept the invitation? - A No. While accepting a meal seems appropriate under the circumstances, the dinner and drinks are likely greater than \$75.
+Can we accept the invitation? - circumstances, the dinner and drinks are likely greater than \$75.
 See EC-09 for guidance on accepting gifts/business courtesies from vendors or contact Ethics and Compliance with questions.